 - 1. The theory objectives of each course specify the content that is to be learned.
 A grade of 80 or above must be made on each course each semester in order to receive academic credit/clock hours for that course.
 All courses must be passed each semester in order to proceed to the next semester.
 Final course grades are not rounded up to the whole number. - 2.
 Chapter or unit tests follow instruction and significantly determine the semester grade.
 "Pop" tests, presentations, projects and written assignments may also count towards the semester grade. - 3.
 Final exams are given at the end of each course, constituting 25% of the final course grade.
 There are no exemptions for any tests or exams.
-Final exams will not be given until all unit tests and course work have been completed.
-Students must be present on day of final exam in order to complete the course and make satisfactory academic progress. - 4.
+Final exams will not be given until all unit tests and course work have been completed. - 4.
 If the student is absent the day a chapter or unit test or exam is given, the student must take the test or exam the day he/she returns to school/clinical or the student will receive a zero (0) on that test or exam.
 The chapter or unit test or exam may or may not be the original version.
 Testing will begin promptly after Phase I and Phase II.
 If this occurs on a clinical day, the student should return to the school for the 3:00 pm testing.
 This will count as an Early Dismissal. - 5.
 When a student fails a unit test or exam, it is the student's responsibility to remediate on this content. - 6.
 ATI comprehensive assessments are given at the completion of Phase I and at the end of each Phase II course and are used to assess the student's progress through the program.
 Any student making less than the required performance standard (proficiency level two) on the ATI assessments may be required to complete computer remediation, as specified by the instructor.